-The Workplace Safety and Insurance Board (WSIB), the workers compensation system in Ontario, was set up to allow workers to avoid the need to sue for injuries that they sustain while working.
-WSIB provides a system that does not require employees to prove fault in order to get compensation, but it also can take away the right of some employees to sue for injuries.
+The Workplace Safety and Insurance Board (WSIB), the workers compensation system in Ontario, was set up to allow workers to avoid the need to sue in court for injuries that happen at work.
+WSIB provides a system that does not require employees to prove fault in order to get compensation, but it also can take away the right of injured employees to sue for other compensation.

-This is what is often referred to as a historical tradeoff: in exchange for guaranteed access to certain benefits if injured on the job, employees lost the right to be able to sue their employers or fellow employees when they were injured at work, no matter how negligent the injuring party was.
+This is what is often referred to as a historical tradeoff: in exchange for guaranteed access to injured worker benefits, employees lost the right to be able to sue their employers or fellow employees when they were negligently injured at work.

 Unfortunately, this can have potentially harmful consequences for someone who is seriously and permanently injured because their right to claim pain and suffering damages may be extinguished if they fall within the WSIB system.

-However, in some cases, a courier or food delivery person (or other employees) has the right to decide whether to opt-in to the WSIB system or to proceed with a lawsuit.
+However, in some cases, couriers or food delivery people have the right to decide whether to opt-in to the WSIB system or to proceed with a lawsuit.
 In other cases, the employee has no choice at all.

 The decision is almost entirely decided by who hit you.

-If you and the person who hit you are both eligible for WSIB (i.e. you both are workers whose employers participate in WSIB, and are driving for work), then you cannot sue each other, your employers, or each other’s employers.
+If you and the person who hit you are both eligible for WSIB (i.e. you both are workers whose employers participate in WSIB, and are driving for work at the time of the crash), then you cannot sue each other, your employers, or each other’s employers.
 (Example: if you are hit by a FedEx truck in a bike lane while you are both delivering parcels.)